 A Bit of History About Bora Bora

 Polynesian settlers inhabited the island circa 4th century C.E.
 As for European explorations, it was first noticed by Jakob in 1722.
 The first explorers that set foot on the island were led under the command of Captain James Cook in 1769.
-However, it became one of numerous colonies of France in this part of the world under the leadership of Admiral Abel Aubert Dupetit Thouars, in 1842.
+However, it became one of the numerous colonies of France in this part of the world under the leadership of Admiral Abel Aubert Dupetit Thouars, in 1842.

-Bora Bora played a crucial role in the World War II when the US decided to use it as a military base.
+Bora Bora played a crucial role in World War II when the US decided to use it as a military base.
 Because of this, after the war, it was the only international airport of French Polynesia until 1960.
 To this day, it relies heavily on tourism and it has some of the most luxurious resorts and hotels in this part of the world.

 Bora Bora’s Climate